Dr Aylwyn Walsh

 - Position: Associate Professor in Performance and Social Change

-- Areas of expertise: applied theatre; theatre & protest; radical performance practice; feminist criminology; participatory arts; prison theatre; state violence, borders & migration; critical race studies.
+- Areas of expertise: applied/ social theatre; theatre & protest; radical performance practice; feminist criminology; participatory arts; prison theatre; state violence, borders & migration; race & racism.

 - Email: A.M.Walsh1@leeds.ac.uk

 - Location: 1.10 Stage@Leeds

 - Website: Changing the Story | Twitter | ORCID

 I work on performance and social change as researcher and applied theatre practitioner.
 I am predominantly interested in a feminist approach using critical ethnographic methods and my research spans social, political and activist performance, radical pedagogies and intercultural performance as well as arts and mental health.
 In addition to my work with students, I direct Company with no name - a weekly theatre session for people using mental health services.

 At Leeds, I am the director of Postgraduate Research Studies in the shool of Performance and Cultural Industries and currently programme leader of the MA in Applied Theatre & Intervention.
 My approach to teaching, research and work prioritises an ethos that is collaborative, feminist and queer.

 In the past several years I've developed practice-led research in womens prisons in the UK, and in psychiatric hospitals.
 I regularly practice in communities including with partners in criminal justice, as well as mental health contexts, alongside activist training in ‘disobedient theatre’.

 My most recent book Prison Cultures, maps performance, resistance and desire in women’s prisons (2019).